profanitas/TAPAD/README.md

 | Time Base          | 1/14112000     |

-The dataset consists in 26025 WAV files in `./audio/gTTS` directory are sampled at 24KHz for **75 different language classes**.
+The dataset consists in 26365 MP3/WAV files in `./audio/` directory are sampled at 24KHz for **75 different language classes**.

 To each one of the classes, corresponds 347 audio sample of ~1 seconds each.

-All of these audio files have been seperated by class in order to have **347 WAV files of 5.783 minutes** each.
+All of these audio files have been seperated by class in order to have **347 MP3 files of 5.783 minutes** each.

 #### Listing :

 ```
-bn - 347 wav files to which corresponds ~1 sec of audio
-bs - 347 wav files to which corresponds ~1 sec of audio
-ca - 347 wav files to which corresponds ~1 sec of audio
-cs - 347 wav files to which corresponds ~1 sec of audio
-cy - 347 wav files to which corresponds ~1 sec of audio
-da - 347 wav files to which corresponds ~1 sec of audio
-de - 347 wav files to which corresponds ~1 sec of audio
-el - 347 wav files to which corresponds ~1 sec of audio
-eo - 347 wav files to which corresponds ~1 sec of audio
-es - 347 wav files to which corresponds ~1 sec of audio
-et - 347 wav files to which corresponds ~1 sec of audio
-fi - 347 wav files to which corresponds ~1 sec of audio
-fr - 347 wav files to which corresponds ~1 sec of audio
-hi - 347 wav files to which corresponds ~1 sec of audio
-hr - 347 wav files to which corresponds ~1 sec of audio
-hu - 347 wav files to which corresponds ~1 sec of audio
-hy - 347 wav files to which corresponds ~1 sec of audio
-id - 347 wav files to which corresponds ~1 sec of audio
-is - 347 wav files to which corresponds ~1 sec of audio
-it - 347 wav files to which corresponds ~1 sec of audio
-ja - 347 wav files to which corresponds ~1 sec of audio
-jw - 347 wav files to which corresponds ~1 sec of audio
-km - 347 wav files to which corresponds ~1 sec of audio
-ko - 347 wav files to which corresponds ~1 sec of audio
-la - 347 wav files to which corresponds ~1 sec of audio
-lv - 347 wav files to which corresponds ~1 sec of audio
-mk - 347 wav files to which corresponds ~1 sec of audio
-ml - 347 wav files to which corresponds ~1 sec of audio
-mr - 347 wav files to which corresponds ~1 sec of audio
-my - 347 wav files to which corresponds ~1 sec of audio
-ne - 347 wav files to which corresponds ~1 sec of audio
-nl - 347 wav files to which corresponds ~1 sec of audio
-no - 347 wav files to which corresponds ~1 sec of audio
-pl - 347 wav files to which corresponds ~1 sec of audio
-pt - 347 wav files to which corresponds ~1 sec of audio
-ro - 347 wav files to which corresponds ~1 sec of audio
-ru - 347 wav files to which corresponds ~1 sec of audio
-si - 347 wav files to which corresponds ~1 sec of audio
-sk - 347 wav files to which corresponds ~1 sec of audio
-sq - 347 wav files to which corresponds ~1 sec of audio
-sr - 347 wav files to which corresponds ~1 sec of audio
-su - 347 wav files to which corresponds ~1 sec of audio
-sv - 347 wav files to which corresponds ~1 sec of audio
-sw - 347 wav files to which corresponds ~1 sec of audio
-ta - 347 wav files to which corresponds ~1 sec of audio
-te - 347 wav files to which corresponds ~1 sec of audio
-th - 347 wav files to which corresponds ~1 sec of audio
-tl - 347 wav files to which corresponds ~1 sec of audio
-tr - 347 wav files to which corresponds ~1 sec of audio
-uk - 347 wav files to which corresponds ~1 sec of audio
-vi - 347 wav files to which corresponds ~1 sec of audio
-en - 347 wav files to which corresponds ~1 sec of audio
-ar - 347 wav files to which corresponds ~1 sec of audio
-af - 347 wav files to which corresponds ~1 sec of audio
-zh-cn - 347 wav files to which corresponds ~1 sec of audio
-zh-tw - 347 wav files to which corresponds ~1 sec of audio
-pt-br - 347 wav files to which corresponds ~1 sec of audio
-pt-pt - 347 wav files to which corresponds ~1 sec of audio
-es-es - 347 wav files to which corresponds ~1 sec of audio
-es-us - 347 wav files to which corresponds ~1 sec of audio
-fr-ca - 347 wav files to which corresponds ~1 sec of audio
-fr-fr - 347 wav files to which corresponds ~1 sec of audio
-en-au - 347 wav files to which corresponds ~1 sec of audio
-en-ca - 347 wav files to which corresponds ~1 sec of audio
-en-gb - 347 wav files to which corresponds ~1 sec of audio
-en-gh - 347 wav files to which corresponds ~1 sec of audio
-en-ie - 347 wav files to which corresponds ~1 sec of audio
-en-in - 347 wav files to which corresponds ~1 sec of audio
-en-ng - 347 wav files to which corresponds ~1 sec of audio
-en-nz - 347 wav files to which corresponds ~1 sec of audio
-en-ph - 347 wav files to which corresponds ~1 sec of audio
-en-tz - 347 wav files to which corresponds ~1 sec of audio
-en-uk - 347 wav files to which corresponds ~1 sec of audio
-en-us - 347 wav files to which corresponds ~1 sec of audio
-en-za - 347 wav files to which corresponds ~1 sec of audio
+bn - 347 mp3 files to which corresponds ~1 sec of audio
+bs - 347 mp3 files to which corresponds ~1 sec of audio
+ca - 347 mp3 files to which corresponds ~1 sec of audio
+cs - 347 mp3 files to which corresponds ~1 sec of audio
+cy - 347 mp3 files to which corresponds ~1 sec of audio
+da - 347 mp3 files to which corresponds ~1 sec of audio
+de - 347 mp3 files to which corresponds ~1 sec of audio
+el - 347 mp3 files to which corresponds ~1 sec of audio
+eo - 347 mp3 files to which corresponds ~1 sec of audio
+es - 347 mp3 files to which corresponds ~1 sec of audio
+et - 347 mp3 files to which corresponds ~1 sec of audio
+fi - 347 mp3 files to which corresponds ~1 sec of audio
+fr - 347 mp3 files to which corresponds ~1 sec of audio
+hi - 347 mp3 files to which corresponds ~1 sec of audio
+hr - 347 mp3 files to which corresponds ~1 sec of audio
+hu - 347 mp3 files to which corresponds ~1 sec of audio
+hy - 347 mp3 files to which corresponds ~1 sec of audio
+id - 347 mp3 files to which corresponds ~1 sec of audio
+is - 347 mp3 files to which corresponds ~1 sec of audio
+it - 347 mp3 files to which corresponds ~1 sec of audio
+ja - 347 mp3 files to which corresponds ~1 sec of audio
+jw - 347 mp3 files to which corresponds ~1 sec of audio
+km - 347 mp3 files to which corresponds ~1 sec of audio
+ko - 347 mp3 files to which corresponds ~1 sec of audio
+la - 347 mp3 files to which corresponds ~1 sec of audio
+lv - 347 mp3 files to which corresponds ~1 sec of audio
+mk - 347 mp3 files to which corresponds ~1 sec of audio
+ml - 347 mp3 files to which corresponds ~1 sec of audio
+mr - 347 mp3 files to which corresponds ~1 sec of audio
+my - 347 mp3 files to which corresponds ~1 sec of audio
+ne - 347 mp3 files to which corresponds ~1 sec of audio
+nl - 347 mp3 files to which corresponds ~1 sec of audio
+no - 347 mp3 files to which corresponds ~1 sec of audio
+pl - 347 mp3 files to which corresponds ~1 sec of audio
+pt - 347 mp3 files to which corresponds ~1 sec of audio
+ro - 347 mp3 files to which corresponds ~1 sec of audio
+ru - 347 mp3 files to which corresponds ~1 sec of audio
+si - 347 mp3 files to which corresponds ~1 sec of audio
+sk - 347 mp3 files to which corresponds ~1 sec of audio
+sq - 347 mp3 files to which corresponds ~1 sec of audio
+sr - 347 mp3 files to which corresponds ~1 sec of audio
+su - 347 mp3 files to which corresponds ~1 sec of audio
+sv - 347 mp3 files to which corresponds ~1 sec of audio
+sw - 347 mp3 files to which corresponds ~1 sec of audio
+ta - 347 mp3 files to which corresponds ~1 sec of audio
+te - 347 mp3 files to which corresponds ~1 sec of audio
+th - 347 mp3 files to which corresponds ~1 sec of audio
+tl - 347 mp3 files to which corresponds ~1 sec of audio
+tr - 347 mp3 files to which corresponds ~1 sec of audio
+uk - 347 mp3 files to which corresponds ~1 sec of audio
+vi - 347 mp3 files to which corresponds ~1 sec of audio
+en/1 -  340 wav files to which corresponds ~1 sec of audio
+en/2 -  347 mp3 files to which corresponds ~1 sec of audio
+ar - 347 mp3 files to which corresponds ~1 sec of audio
+af - 347 mp3 files to which corresponds ~1 sec of audio
+zh-cn - 347 mp3 files to which corresponds ~1 sec of audio
+zh-tw - 347 mp3 files to which corresponds ~1 sec of audio
+pt-br - 347 mp3 files to which corresponds ~1 sec of audio
+pt-pt - 347 mp3 files to which corresponds ~1 sec of audio
+es-es - 347 mp3 files to which corresponds ~1 sec of audio
+es-us - 347 mp3 files to which corresponds ~1 sec of audio
+fr-ca - 347 mp3 files to which corresponds ~1 sec of audio
+fr-fr - 347 mp3 files to which corresponds ~1 sec of audio
+en-au - 347 mp3 files to which corresponds ~1 sec of audio
+en-ca - 347 mp3 files to which corresponds ~1 sec of audio
+en-gb - 347 mp3 files to which corresponds ~1 sec of audio
+en-gh - 347 mp3 files to which corresponds ~1 sec of audio
+en-ie - 347 mp3 files to which corresponds ~1 sec of audio
+en-in - 347 mp3 files to which corresponds ~1 sec of audio
+en-ng - 347 mp3 files to which corresponds ~1 sec of audio
+en-nz - 347 mp3 files to which corresponds ~1 sec of audio
+en-ph - 347 mp3 files to which corresponds ~1 sec of audio
+en-tz - 347 mp3 files to which corresponds ~1 sec of audio
+en-uk - 347 mp3 files to which corresponds ~1 sec of audio
+en-us - 347 mp3 files to which corresponds ~1 sec of audio
+en-za - 347 mp3 files to which corresponds ~1 sec of audio
 ```

-**Dataset updated** `Feb 27, 2019`
+**Dataset updated** `July 30, 2019`

 **Dataset provided by**